Patrick-Dolan/drone-attack/README.md

 A Unity VR game inspired by Pistolwhip made for the Oculus Quest 2 where you shoot drones while moving through a scene dodging enemy return fire.

+Controls:
+All menus and game are interacted with by shooting.
+Reload by pointing gun down.

 ## Download
 You can download the current release version at (See "Installing on Quest" section for installation instructions):
 [Drone Attack Game on Itch.io](https://patrick-dolan.itch.io/drone-attack)